HuShaker/SuperSUDER-Database-Engine/README.md

 - **Delete From Table**: Remove unwanted data entries from tables to maintain data quality.

 - **Update Table**: Modify existing data entries within tables to keep information up to date.

+SuperSUDER offers a seamless experience for both newcomers and experienced users, making data management a breeze with the power of Bash scripting.
+## Getting Started